ofey404/experiments/README.md

 This repo contains my miscellaneous exploration on new technologies.

+Search `TO BE CONTINUED` for some pending projects.

 ## Conventions

 The code talks - anything except the runnable, would stale quickly.